nomad-coe/nomad/docs/developers.md

 ## Running NOMAD

 Before you run NOMAD for development purposes, you should configure it to use the `test` realm of our user management system.
-By default, NOMAD will use the `prod` realm.
+By default, NOMAD will use the `fairdi_nomad_prod` realm.
 Create a `nomad.yaml` file in the root folder:

 ```
 keycloak:
-  realm: fairdi_nomad_test
+  realm_name: fairdi_nomad_test
 ```

 NOMAD consist of the NOMAD app/api, a worker, and the GUI.
 You can run app and worker with